jin2004ut/aerial_lab/source/aerial_lab/data/Robots/beetle_omni/README.md

 ```

 #### Addendum: Potential fixes to common problems
 - A frequent problem is the handling of the jobservers in the build process.
-When occuring during the build process - especially in the aerial_robot_control package - please try simply running the build command again.
+When occurring during the build process - especially in the aerial_robot_control package - please try simply running the build command again.
 - If for some reason there is a NumPy version error while building, the correct version to use is 1.21.5 since ROS-O only supports versions up to it.
 Therefore, please check with `apt list | grep numpy` and `pip list | grep numpy` for all NumPy versions on your system.
 Then uninstall all packages corresponding to incorrect versions using apt or pip respectively.
 Then reinstall NumPy with the correct version flag, e.g., `pip install numpy==1.21.5`.

 ### 5. If the build is successful, comment the code in step 3 back.